AMDmi3/opening_hours.js/README.md

 This project uses http://i18next.com/ for translation.

 Translations can be made in the file [js/i18n-resources.js][ohlib.js/i18n-resources.js].
 Just copy the whole English block, change the language code to the one you are adding and make your translation.
-You can open the [index.html](/index.html) to see the result of your work.
-To complete your localization add the translated language name to the other languages.
+You can open the [index.html](/index.html) to see the result of your work. ~~To complete your localization add the translated language name to the other languages~~ (you don’t have to do this anymore.
+Importing that form somewhere, WIP, see gen_word_error_correction.js).
 Week and month names are translated by [moment.js][moment-lib].

 Note that this resource file does also provide the localization for the [opening_hours_map].
 This can also be tested by cloning the project and linking your modified opening_hours.js working copy to the opening_hours.js directory (after renaming it) inside the opening_hours_map project.
 Or just follow the installation instructions from the [opening_hours_map].